home-assistant/home-assistant.io/source/_integrations/kermi.markdown

 ha_integration_type: integration
 ---

 The `kermi` integration integrates [Kermi](https://www.kermi.com/en/)'s heat pumps with water heaters into Home Assistant.
 It uses the local interface module via Modbus TCP.
+When trying this integration with unsupported devices check the modbus device address for the water heater in the modbus register table you got from Kermi.

 ## Prerequisites

 The integration requires a device with an interface which is usually part of the x-center control module.
-Additionally Modbus TCP has to be turned on, which cannot be done by the user, but an authorized installer or Kermi itself.
+Additionally, Modbus TCP has to be turned on, which cannot be done by the user, but an authorized installer or Kermi itself.
 WHen asking the installer or Kermi also ask for the Modbus register table, if you want to test this integration with an unsupported device.

 ## Device support